Why is it we can be the most informed, educated people in the history of the world and still don’t do the things we know are best for us?

 So why is it such a battle to choose those good things, and not such a battle to default to the easy things?

 But that doesn’t mean we just give in.
-We engage and continue to battle laziness and busyness…or whatever excuse we keep giving for not keeping fit.
+We engage and continue to battle laziness and busyness…or whatever excuse we keep giving for not keeping fit!

-Maybe I should repeat that: A sedentary lifestyle is worse for us than obesity.
+A sedentary lifestyle is worse for us than obesity.

 Just Google “dangers of a sedentary lifestyle” and you’ll find page after page of online articles.

 We don’t have to train like an Olympian, but we need to move our bodies…a lot.
-And some of that movement needs to increase our heart rate, make us sweat a little and cause us to breathe harder.
+And some of that movement needs to increase our heart rate, make us sweat a little and make us to breathe harder.

 Guess what you’ll find if you Google “benefits of physical activity on mental health”?
 Page after page of online articles explaining why this is true.